Altinn/altinn-decision-log/.github/ISSUE_TEMPLATE/decision-record.md

 ---

 ## Status
-What is the status? `Proposed`, `Accepted`, `Rejected` or `Deprecated`.
+`Proposed`

 ## Context
-What is the issue that we're seeing that is motivating this decision or change?
+> What is the issue that we're seeing that is motivating this decision or change?

 ## Decision
-What is the change that we're proposing and/or doing?
+> What is the change that we're proposing and/or doing?

 ## Consequences
-What becomes easier or more difficult to do because of this change?
+> What becomes easier or more difficult to do because of this change?